jupyterlab/jupyterlab/docs/source/extension/extension_points.rst

 * Drive:

-  * Use case: provision of additional content, not available on the default drive,
+  * Use case: provision of additional content, not available on the default drive.

   * UI: paths of files and directories from the drive are prefixed with the drive name and colon.